Chart Color Schemes

 Wurtulla features high concentrations of group households, with a higher-than-average median household size

-Family households account for 75.5% of all households, including 31.5% couples with children, 30.1% couples without children, and 13.1% single parent families.
-Non-family households make up the remaining 24.5%, with lone person households at 19.8% and group households comprising 4.7%.
-The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.
+Family households account for 75.5% of all households, consisting of 31.5% couples with children, 30.1% couples without children, and 13.1% single parent families.
+Non-family households make up the remaining 24.5%, with lone person households at 19.8% and group households comprising 4.7% of the total.
+The median household size is 2.6 people, larger than the Regional Queensland average of 2.5 people.

 Frequently Asked Questions - Households